-The first year resident will be reviewed at 6 months, and at the
+The resident will be reviewed every 6 months throughout the

-resident's mentor will solicit input from all faculty and will
+residency.
+The residency director will solicit input from all

-provide and analysis of the resident's ability, capabilities, and
+faculty and will provide an analysis of the resident's ability,

-productivity which will be in written form as well as verbally
+capabilities, and productivity which will be in written form as

-communicated to the resident.
-As part of this evaluation,
+well as verbally communicated to the resident.
+As part of this

-performance on the didactic examinations will also be included.
+evaluation, performance on the didactic examinations will also be

-This evaluation will become part of the resident's permanent file.
+included.
+This evaluation will become part of the resident's

 formal meeting with the section chief and/or program director.